How Much Does a Small Business Pay in Taxes?

 Most small businesses are not taxed like corporations.

-The Internal Revenue Service (IRS) agency does not recognize the legality of a sole proprietorship, partnerships, limited liability companies and limited liability partnerships as taxable corporation because the revenue of these businesses is “pass through” incomes.
-This means that revenue goes directly to the owners and members who report the company earning on their own personal income and pay taxes at the qualifying rate.
+The Internal Revenue Service (IRS) agency does not recognize the legality of a sole proprietorship, partnerships, limited liability companies and limited liability partnerships as taxable corporation — they are instead considered “pass through” entities.
+This means that taxable income goes directly to the owners and members who report the income on their own personal income and pay taxes at the qualifying rate.